tadeuszcirocki/governance/README.md

 MyGovernor.sol - governance contract using OpenZeppelin's Governor
 MyNFT.sol - vote token using OpenZeppelin's ERC721Votes
 MyToken.sol - ERC20 that governor has power over

+Test results:
+Governance voting
+    ✔ Should mint tokens to address if proposal successful (175ms)
+    ✔ Execute should revert if voting period has not yet passed (156ms)
+    ✔ Execute should revert if quorum not reached (79ms)
+    ✔ Execute should revert if for votes <= against votes (103ms)